 This easy crochet cowl pattern is perfect for advanced beginners who already have basic crochet stitches skills.
 It’s also a great project that can be done in front of the TV while watching your favourite program! 🙂

-This crochet cowl is a quick make and can be done in about an hour or so.
-The pattern is worked flat in back and forth rows and uses a variation of Half Double Crochet stitches.
+This crochet cowl is a quick make and can be done in about an hour, depending on your skills and experience.
+The pattern is worked flat in back-and-forth rows and uses a variation of Half Double Crochet stitches.

 The cowl measures 28″ in circumference and 12.5″ wide but you can make it as long and as wide as you like.
 For a longer cowl, you’ll need to make your foundation chain longer.
 And for a wider cowl, just add more rows.

 I used medium worsted yarn (4 Seasons Spot Saver USA Style) and a size J (6mm) crochet hook.
 To me, this particular yarn feels thicker than some other worsted weight yarns I have worked with.
 It feels more dense, with a sponge-like texture.